My Story

 Then in August, 2004, while on vacation, I started feeling quite ill, and when I got home I called my transplant center and they had me admitted to the hospital.
 My kidney was rejecting again, but this time they could not save it.
 After a few days I was back on dialysis.

 I was back on the Kidney Transplant Waiting List in Miami on Dec 17, 2004 and they say the waiting time can be anywhere from 6 months to 3 years.
-In September, 2006, after getting impatient waiting for over 2 years on the list at Miami, I got on the waiting list at Florida Hospital in Orlando and I also I transferred the time that I spent on the waiting list in Miami over to the waiting list in Orlando.
-A few weeks later O got "the call" that a kidney became available and I was the proud recipient of my second kidney!!
+In September, 2006, after getting impatient waiting for over 2 years on the list at Miami, I got on the waiting list at Florida Hospital in Orlando and I also transferred the time that I spent on the waiting list in Miami over to the waiting list in Orlando.
+A few weeks later I got "the call" that a kidney became available and I was the proud recipient of my second kidney!!

 After a few complications I am doing better now.
 It was not the perfect kidney but I am still so very grateful!
 As long there is no need for dialysis I consider it all a success, even though it was a rough ride to get where I am today.
+However, after the second transplant, for some unknown reasons, I became a Type II diabetic even though my transplanted pancreas is still producing insulin and working fine.
+In August 2007, I had a lens exchange surgery done to try to correct my vision problems.
+At the beginning everything was fine but after seeing my ophthalmologist a few months after the surgery he told me that my cornea was damaged and there was nothing that could be done except to use eye drops and ointment on a daily basis.
+I did this for several months.

 My wife, Lori, is a resort manager at a timeshare resort & she works very hard & long hours.